SERVICE REQUESTS & FAQ's

 Am I entitled to the interest on my security deposit?

 Landlords are not required by law to pay interest to a tenant for their security deposit.
 In addition, all money is held in a Trust Account which are forbidden by law to earn interest.

-All of our rental agreements prohibit indoor smoking on ANY substance, including medical marihuana.
+All rental agreements prohibit indoor smoking on ANY substance, including medical marijuana.
 Outdoor smoking is permitted (unless prohibited by law).